 Additionally, there’s the important aspect of earning additional passive income from your own money.
 For the last few years, I’ve played and invested in cryptocurrency, which has helped me substantially to fund my trips.

 Even more, I have my crypto and stable coins invested in platforms like Crypto4Winners (yes, quite a cheeky name), where they earn an average of 5% per month, which is ridiculously much higher than the average savings account.

 Of course, crypto assets are much riskier, but the earning potential has been more than worth the risk.
 Life changer!

 On the not so passive income realm, for a while, I worked on additional niche sites (remember the Travel Niche Challenge where I created the travelinsuranceforbackpackers.net site? [now defunct]).

-I’m still planning on picking up one or two niche sites and turn them into resourceful sites.
-But, that takes time.
+I’m still planning on picking up one or two niche sites and turning them into resourceful sites.
+But that takes time.

-Time permitting, I also earned a bit of income by travel hacking with FlightFox, a site that brings the best travel hackers to compete to find you the cheapest airfare possible (earning them a small commission if their flight is awarded).
+Time permitting, I also earned some income by travel hacking with FlightFox, a site that brings the best travel hackers to compete to find you the cheapest airfare possible (earning them a small commission if their flight is awarded).

 Note: I no longer travel hack for FlightFox, but I still recommend them as a service to find cheap flights.

 On saving money while on the road…

 Travel Hacking is a great help when you want to save money.
 While Travel Hacking didn’t bring any money to my pocket, I can say that points/miles are also a form of currency.